SwatiKasina/containerization-iac/README.md

 ## Prerequisites

-Before deploying the pipeline, ensure you have the following AWS resources ready:
+Before deploying the pipeline, ensure you have:

 1.  **CodeStar Connection**: A connection to your GitHub repository.
-2.  **S3 Bucket**: A bucket to store pipeline artifacts.
-3.  **IAM Roles**:
-    *   `PipelineServiceRole`: For CodePipeline.
-    *   `CodeBuildServiceRole`: For CodeBuild projects.
-    *   `CloudFormationServiceRole`: For CloudFormation to create resources (VPC, EKS, etc.).
+2.  **Admin Access**: The user deploying the pipeline stack needs permissions to create IAM Roles and S3 Buckets.

 ## How to Onboard a New Cluster